MinecraftMachina/ManyMC/notsecrets/README.md

 ## MultiMC development

-In its current state, the `notsecrets` library is suitable for MultiMC code contributions (the code builds as `DevLauncher`).
+In its current state, the `notsecrets` library is suitable for ManyMC code contributions.

 All you have to do is add the Microsoft client ID.
 See `Secrets.cpp` for details.